art3misxmoon/art3mis.pm/content/_index.md

-i got my start with an intro to c++ class and spent some time working as part of the [smmr software][smmr] collective with [FIGBERT][figb] and [Jacob Neplokh][jnep]. i also worked on a
-[pretty cool research project][ucsc] on music and machine-learning with uc santa cruz's computational media department. i'm the charismatic leader of the anti-capital letter agenda<span class="super">2</span>, and some of my favorite things are minecraft, object-oriented programming<span class="super">3</span>, and korean singer-producer [yaeji][yeji].
+i got my start with an intro to c++ class and spent some time working as part of the [smmr software][smmr] collective with [FIGBERT][figb] and [Jacob Neplokh][jnep]. i also worked on a pretty cool research project][ucsc] on music and machine-learning with uc santa cruz's computational media department. i'm the charismatic leader of the anti-capital letter agenda<span class="super">2</span>, and some of my favorite things are minecraft, object-oriented programming<span class="super">3</span>, and korean singer-producer [yaeji][yeji].

 <span class="super">1</span>yes, like the ready player one character!

 <span class="super">2</span>they're unnecessary, and this is much more
-aesthetically pleasing. the revolution is here.
+aesthetically pleasing. the revolution is here. radical anti-camel case is where it's at.

 <span class="super">3</span>this is leftover from my java days- i just
 find it satisfying, even though i've become disillusioned with java in